akhilvatts/get-all-kubernetes-logs/README.md

 # get-all-kubernetes-logs
-Get all Logs from Kubernetes Cluster
+Get all Logs from Kubernetes Cluster using powershell script.